 Pages of the Sea

-“The Wound in Time”, written by the Poet Laurette Carol Ann Duffy, and read by 24 members of Sunderland’s community, young and old.
+“The Wound in Time”, an original poem written by the Poet Laurette Carol Ann Duffy, and read by 24 members of Sunderland’s community, young and old.

 Jay was commissioned by Sunderland Culture, in partnership with 14-18-NOW, to produce this mixture of North East voices reading the poem, which was played on headphones at the Pages of the Sea event, at Roker Beach in Sunderland, on 11/11/2018, making 100 years to the day since the end of the First World War.